arduino/ArduinoCore-samd/README.md

 11. Plug in the board.
 The blink sketch should be running.
 12. Click Tools->Port and choose the COM port.
 13. You can now upload your own sketch.

+### Uploading the First Sketch

+1. In the Arduino IDE 1.6.7 (or above), open File->Examples->01.Basics->Blink.
+2. Change the three instances of '13' to 'LED_BUILTIN'.
+3. Be sure the correct options are selected in the Tools menu (see AVR Core Installation above).
+4. With the board plugged in, select the correct port from Tools->Port.
+5. Click the Upload button.
+After compiling, the sketch should be transferred to the board.
+6. Once the bootloader exits, the blink sketch should be running.

 ## SAM-BA USB CDC Bootloader (Arduino compatible)